 The Senate should inform OPA whether or not it will adopt the proposed form for accounting the monthly Senatorial allowance.
-Recommendation 5 : Amend legislation and/or travel policy to prevent senators from being reimbursed for other concurrent travel.

-Agency to Act : Senate

-Status : Open - Active

-Agency Response: The Senate stated it would take action so that members do not receive

-"double compensation" for travel costs.
+Recommendation 5 Amend legislation and/or travel policy to prevent senators from being reimbursed for other concurrent travel.
+Agency to Act : Senate Status : Open - Delinquent Agency Response The Senate stated it would take action so that members do not receive "double compensation" for travel costs.
 In his response dated 10/13/04, the Senate President informed OPA that after reviewing the controlling legal authorities and after extensive deliberation and discussion, the Senate feels that a comprehensive Constitutional and statutory system currently exists to adequately govern the allowance given to members of the Senate and that no further legislation is necessary at this time.
 OPA Response - OPA did extensive legal research which formed the basis for the recommendation.
 OPA believes the CNMI Constitution clearly addresses these issues.
 OPA disagrees that the Senate may impliedly grant itself the authority to create an allowance for expenses through its internal rules.
 Therefore, until such time as the allowances that have been created by the Senate rules are discontinued, OPA must reiterate that the potential for legal challenges to the constitutionality of the authority for the monthly allowance exists.
 OPA urges the Senate to reconsider its position and amend legislation and/or travel policy to prevent Senators from being reimbursed for other concurrent travel.
 In a telephone follow-up conversation with a Senate Legal Counsel, OPA was informed that the Senate's position on this matter remains the same.
 Therefore, this recommendation will remain Open - Active until such time that the Senate reconsiders its position and addresses OPA's recommendation.
 In his response dated 9/11/08, the Senate President informed OPA that he has instructed the Senior Legal Counsel to write an opinion regarding the subsistence allowance and has instructed the Legal Counsel to meet with OPA Legal Counsel to discuss a final resolution.
+OPA Response: OPA has continuously sent followed-up letters/emails to the Senate since 2009.
+To date OPA has not received any update from the Senate, as such, OPA now considers this recommendation delinquent.
 Additional Information or Action Required :